Articus/DataTransfer/README.md

 }
 ```

-Same as for class metadata there may be several subsets for property metadata and [Doctrine Annotations](https://www.doctrine-project.org/projects/annotations.html) is the only build-in way to declare property metadata.
-But you can create your own implementation for `Articus\DataTransfer\FieldMetadataProviderInterface` if you want to use another metadata source.
+Same as for class metadata there may be several subsets for property metadata and [Doctrine Annotations](https://www.doctrine-project.org/projects/annotations.html) is the default way to declare property metadata.
+If your project uses PHP 8 you may declare property metadata via [attributes](https://www.php.net/manual/en/language.attributes.overview.php) instead (just switch from `Articus\DataTransfer\MetadataProvider\Annotation` to `Articus\DataTransfer\MetadataProvider\PhpAttribute`).
+And you can create your own implementation for `Articus\DataTransfer\FieldMetadataProviderInterface` if you want to use another metadata source.

 ## Enjoy!
 I really hope that this library will be useful for someone except me.